 The conceptual complexity of the ideas presented in this paper demanded clarification through clear visual symbols.
-After becoming familiar with basic ideas, I drew upon fundamental graphic design basics as well as symbolism from Eastern spiritual traditions (Tibetan Buddhism, the I Ching) to create modular iconographic language that would be repeatedly used in a variety of business proposals and explanatory material.
+After becoming familiar with basic ideas, I drew upon graphic design fundamentals as well as symbolism from Eastern symbolic languages to create a new modular iconographic language that would be repeatedly used in a variety of business proposals and explanatory material.

 This illustration breaks down several concepts implicit in commmunication we often take for granted: